LIGHTNING96/Amazon-Valid-Mail-Checker/README.md

 # Amazon-Valid-Mail-Checker
-This Tol to check vaild mail  in amazon for Spammer
+This Tool to check vaild mail in amazon for Spammer
+To Make a Mial list
+Python3